The Jewel Weevil is a bright and gleaming newcomer to North America that looks better than it behaves.

 Females embed a fertilized egg into the stem of the plant and a gall will form as the plant swells around the egg.
 Galls are swollen, round bumps on a stem.
 If cut open before hatching, eggs will be visible inside the gall.
-Galls on this plant with this species can grow to almost a centimeter in diameter on the stem and are usually found at the softer, younger parts of a stem.
+Galls on this plant made by this particular species can grow to almost a centimeter in diameter on the stem.
+Softer, younger parts of a stem are prime targets for infiltration.
 The larvae molt and pupate while inside their galls and emerge as adults.
-Adults feed on the plant stems and petioles (the leaf 'stem' that connects it to the main plant), then repeat the reproduction cycle.
-This insect activity at various life stages can cause overloaded stems to break, fall off, or fail to move nutrients to the rest of the vine.
+Adults feed on the plant's stems and leaf petioles, then they repeat the reproduction cycle.
+This insect's feeding and breeding activity can choke stems trying to move nutrients.
+The weight of the galls can even cause them to break.

 Size (Adult; Length): 4mm to 6mm (0.16in to 0.23in)

 Note: An insect's reach is not limited by lines drawn on a map and therefore species may appear in areas, regions and/or states beyond those listed above as they are driven by environmental factors (such as climate change), available food supplies and mating patterns.
 Grayed-out selections indicate that the subject in question has not been reported in that particular territory.
 U.S. states and Canadian provinces / territories are clickable to their respective bug listings.

 Antennae: Beetles have a pair of antennae on the head used as sensors.

 Head: The head is home to the insect's eyes, antennae, and mandibles (jaws).

 Thorax: Holds the three pairs of legs as well as vital internal organs.